Shijō-mae Station

 Shijō-mae Station (市場前駅, Shijōmae-eki) is a station on the Yurikamome Line in Kōtō, Tokyo, Japan.
 The station is numbered "U-14".

 Lines

 Shijō-mae Station is served by the 14.7 km Yurikamome automated guideway transit line between Shimbashi and Toyosu, and is located 13.5 km from the starting point of the line at Shimbashi.

 Station layout

 The station consists of an elevated island platform serving two tracks.

 Platforms

 History

 The station opened on 27 March 2006.
+The station's name means "In Front of the Market" after the upcoming Toyosu Market (豊洲市場, Toyosu-shijō) which was set to replace the Tsukiji fish market.
+However, numerous delays meant that Toyosu Market did not actually commence operations until 2018, 12 years after the station.

 Passenger statistics

-In fiscal 2012, the station was used by an average of 83 passengers daily.
+During FY2023, the station was used on average by 13,997 passengers daily.